-Target total cash compensation for each executive is established primarily based on data obtained from various organizations including the Employee Research Association of Cincinnati and the National Association of Manufacturers.
-The Company seeks to compensate its executives in a comparable manner to the 50th percentile of its peer group members which include companies of a comparable size with similar products and services.
+Target total cash compensation for each NEO is established primarily based on data obtained from various organizations including the Employee Research Association of Cincinnati and the National Association of Manufacturers.
+The Company seeks to compensate its executives in a comparable manner to the 50th percentile of its peer group members which include companies of a comparable size with similar products and services within its geographic region.